-2. Strengthen overseas business Fiscal 2021 target: Orders received outside Japan of
+2. Strengthen overseas business Fiscal 2021 target: Orders received outside Japan of 100.0 billion yen countries and regions have already restarted economic activities, we are carefully monitoring various circumstances and endeavoring to achieve business continuity.

-Fiscal 2021 target: Orders received outside Japan of 100.0 billion yen

 Overseas, we are working to further strengthen the overseas business foundation that we have steadily built ever since our 1971 advance into the Thailand market amidst anticipation for increases in construction demand accompanying the economic growth that is still centered on emerging nations.